How to Prepare for Winter Bird Feeding in 8 Steps

 These natural sources of food may often remain available well into the cold months of winter and even into spring.

-How to prepare for winter bird feeding in 8 steps will make your bird watching more enjoyable if you give thought as you plan changes to your outdoor space throughout the year.
+How to prepare for winter bird feeding in 8 steps will help you plan changes to your outdoor space to make your bird watching more enjoyable.

 - Spring Bird Feeding An exciting time when wild birds return to their northern breeding grounds after their long migration.